northeastern-rc/rc-public-documentation/docs/source/faqs-new.md

 ::::

 ::::{dropdown} Can I install my software on the HPC cluster?
 Yes, you can.
 Please follow the guidelines in the {ref}`package-managers` and {ref}`from-source` sections.
 If you encounter any issues, contact Research Computing.
+To contact RC, see {ref}`getting-help`.
 ::::